Alki Statue of Liberty Plaza

 Fremont Peak Park

-Fremont Peak Park was three houses in the woods in 2001.
+Fremont Peak Park at N 45th & Palatine N was three houses in the woods in 2001.

 Fremont Peak Park (FPP) was the precursor to Urban Sparks.
 Jack Tomkinson and Karen Moe, members of the FPP steering committee, were so moved by the experience of creating this park and receiving guidance from park instigators from around the city that we started Urban Sparks to capture and share the hard-earned lesson from successful project leaders.
 We thought more people would do public work if they knew that it was within reach and if they knew where to begin.